guangxush/LearnEng/Dictation/README.md

      - Boy, I wish I had your faith, Ted!

 118. These young mountain bikers are spending their afternoon racing on the trails(paths).
+119. It's a rainy day  today, so I think I might do something that's been needing to be done for a while.